mellor-lab/mellor-lab.github.io/book/contents/projects/genetic-schizophrenia.md

 ### Techniques:

-We combine in vivo 2-photon Ca2+ imaging of CA1 activity with precisely defined behavioural tasks in a virtual reality system.
+We combine in vivo 2-photon Calcium imaging of CA1 activity with precisely defined behavioural tasks in a virtual reality system.

 &nbsp;